ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-04-02-langchain-annotation.md

 {:style="text-align: center;"}

-1. **Split the document into smaller chunks.** I used LangChain's built-in spaCy splitter that splits text into into sentences.
+1. **Split the document into smaller chunks.** I used LangChain's built-in spaCy splitter that splits text into sentences.
 This process ensures that the text is still coherent when passed to the prompt, especially when an annotation guideline provides exemplars to define the task.
 2. **Write a "seed" prompt.** The seed prompt asks GPT-3.5 to classify an example given the *first chunk* of the annotation guideline.
 It then returns a preliminary answer that will be refined later on using the "refine" prompt.
 For